-The base price for the refinishing of a cast iron tub, when done by a reputable bathtub refinishing company, varies from state to state and depends on whether the tub is a built-in standard size tub or a clawfoot tub.
+The base price for the refinishing of a cast iron tub, when done by a reputable bathtub resurfacing company, varies from state to state and depends on whether the tub is a built-in standard-size tub or a clawfoot tub.
 For the built-in standard size tub, the average price ranges from $230 to $350 while for the clawfoot tub would be from $450 to $750 if it’s done outside and inside.
-Other factors like whether there are multiple chips to repair, excessive wear, or significant deterioration could also affect the price.
+Other factors like whether there are multiple chips to repair, excessive wear or significant deterioration could also affect the price.

 WHY IS CAST IRON TUB REFINISHING THE WISEST CHOICE OF ALL WHEN ITS TIME TO REMODEL?